This is early in 2017 and I feel I’ve already set the bar high for this year’s top experiences. How could this be?

 Because what else could you say?

-Well, first thing you have to do is get yourself to Florida, the Crystal River to be exact, between the months of November to May.
-Here in this part of Florida, 2 hour drive north west of Orlando, there are only 2 seasons: manatee season and non-manatee season.
+Well, you need to get yourself to Crystal River, Florida between the months of November to May.
+Located 2 hour drive north west of Orlando, this is the best place to see manatees in Florida.
+In this part of Florida, there are only 2 seasons: manatee season and non-manatee season.

 Even manatees winter in Florida!
 Because manatees can’t survive in cold temperature, during winter manatees they seek warmer water.
 There are springs along the coast of Citrus County each spewing freshwater at a constant 72 degree temperature.
 It’s just the right temperature for these creatures.
 During manatee season you can find wild manatees in almost any of the springs, but there’s only one area where you can swim with manatees: the springs in Crystal River.